-- 1. How to encourage more sustainable management of the natural and physical resources of coastal environments. - 2.
-How to manage the hazards posed to people, property, and the natural environment by coastal erosion and inundation by the sea (and considering the impact of climate variability). - 3.
-How to recognise the requirements of coastal policy statements, plans and legislation (such as the National Coastal Policy Statement, Regional Coastal Policy Statement, and Hauraki Gulf Marine Park Act 2000) which apply to the islands. - 4.
-How to ensure that development pressures do not result in adverse effects on sensitive coastal environments and unique coastal character. - 5.
-How to ensure that public access to the coastal environment is maintained and improved. - 6.
+- How to encourage more sustainable management of the natural and physical resources of coastal environments. - How to manage the hazards posed to people, property, and the natural environment by the potential impacts of climate change and climate variability.
+These hazards may include, but are not limited to: - coastal erosion - inundation by the sea - change in rainfall patterns - change in frequency and intensity of extreme weather events - 3.
+How to recognise the requirements of coastal policy statements, plans and legislation (such as the New Zealand Coastal Policy Statement, Auckland Regional Policy Statements, plans and legislation (such as the New Zealand Coastal Policy Statements, plans and legislation (such as the New Zealand Coastal Policy Statement, Auckland Regional Regional Policy Statement, Auckland Regional Regional Policy Statement, Auckland Regional Reg - 4.
+How to ensure that development pressures do not result in adverse effects on sensitive coastal environments and unique coastal character. - How to ensure that public access to the coastal environment is maintained and improved. - 6.
 How to ensure that land uses activities do not degrade coastal water quality due to: - sediment runoff from earthworks and erosion - effluent runoff from inadequate or malfunctioning effluent disposal systems - other contaminant runoff from roads or other hard surfaces.